S-Retr0/learning-git/README.md

 - When unsure what's best, multiple versions of the same feature can be developed on separate branches and then compared.

 ### Creating a New Branch (git branch)
 For now, we only have one branch, which is the default called `master`.
-Let's check if it's true
+Let's check if it's true (the current branch you're in is always marked with a `*`)
 ```
 $ git branch
 * master